-The default choice in Launcher, 1.50 improved enhances classic with an updated ship initiative mechanic (YouTube video), interactive combat stats, updated AI ship designs, removal of quirky behaviors, several tweaks, and an AI that can research hyper-advanced techs.
+The default choice in Launcher, 1.50 improved enhances classic with Ship Initiative II (YouTube video), interactive combat stats, updated AI ship designs, removal of quirky behaviors, several tweaks, and an AI that can research hyper-advanced techs.

 The ICE mod changes many aspects of the game, aiming to create a more challenging game: Stronger AI opposition; revalued race ability costs (46 picks instead of 20); revamped tech tree; beefed up Guardian; more threatening Antarans and a grand finale when invading the Antaran home world!